ContextLeak: Auditing Leakage in Private In-Context Learning Methods: Framework

 \subsection{DSPy Framework and Prompt Optimization}

-We utilize the DSPy framework \cite{khattab2024dspy} to find an optimized user-query to create a strong attack.
+\paragraph{DSPy Framework.} We utilize the DSPy framework \citep{khattab2024dspy} to find an optimized user query to create a strong attack.
 The DSPy framework involves creating a signature class, which is passed as part of the prompt for prediction.
-We specify our input fields with the variable \textit{system\_info} with the description: "The system\_info text to inspect for the exact incongruous string."
-We additionally specify the output field variable \textit{llm\_output} using the description: "Your answer must only be either the label 1 or 0.
+For classification, we specify our input fields with the variable \textit{system\_info} using the description: \begin{graybreakbox} ``The system\_info text to inspect for the exact incongruous string.'' \end{graybreakbox} We additionally specify the output field variable \textit{llm\_output} for all three user query strategies \textit{input-output}, \textit{if-then-not-explicit}, and \textit{if-then-explicit} using the description: \begin{graybreakbox} ``Your answer must only be either the label 1 or 0.
 If there is no text, output the label 0.
-Do not output any additional text."
-The primary LM is the same LLM used for our experiments that don't involve optimization, namely \texttt{llama3.3-70b}, \texttt{qwen2.5-72b}, and \texttt{GPT-4.1}.
-For our reflector LLM, we utilize \texttt{GPT-5}, with \texttt{temperature=1.0}, \texttt{max\_tokens=20000}, and \texttt{num\_retries=5}.
-We utilize 10 training examples and 5 validation examples, each utilizing 50 queries, and our test set uses 5 examples with 100 queries each.

-The GEPA metric for reflection uses the auditing accuracy obtained from $\epsilon =10$, and we optimize on the \textit{light} setting using a reflection minibatch of 1.
+Do not output any additional text.'' \end{graybreakbox}